Katie Bell Shows Some Skin In Black Panties & Cropped Sweatshirt: ‘Bored In The House’

 “The best to ever do it,” lauded someone else.

-“So amazing and so gorgeous!!” detailed a different fan.
+“So amazing and so gorgeous!!” detailed a different person.

-Many of Katie’s Instagram posts feature her modeling sizzling-hot lingerie sets or revealing bikinis while posing for sultry shots.
+Many of Katie’s Instagram posts feature her modeling sizzling lingerie sets or revealing bikinis in sultry shots.
 This selfie presents a different side of the model, but her fans still loved it and found it to be plenty sexy.

-Katie responded to many of the comments as they were posted overnight and it seems that she really was feeling a bit bored while in the house and in need of some connection with others.
+Katie responded to many of the comments, as they were posted overnight and it seems that she really was feeling a bit bored and in need of some connection with others.
 The model’s followers were more than happy to engage with her and made it clear that they loved this type of snap from the gorgeous brunette.